 …has a century-old system, with a “fix when broken” $350 million track/signal repair plan and a long term need for $6 billion in major repairs.

 …its strategy to upgrade all 468 stations only has 51 left, but line failures continue to threaten passenger’s sense of well-being.
 (Twitter search #fucktheMTA for proof)

 …has many masters with controls over a revenue stream embedded in a quagmire of bureaucratic decision making.

-Finally, there are many more reasons for community development and transit planners to dissect for system improvements but the central reason for this chaos rests squarely on the lack of vision about what America is today at the Federal level.
+Finally, there are many more reasons for community development and transit planners to dissect for system improvements.
+Still, the central reason for this chaos rests squarely on the lack of vision about what America is today at the Federal level.
 The United States is a metropolitan nation.
-It is not well-defined by the 50 states, its power is comprised of over 380 multi-state regions that represent most of its economic capacity (Details here).
+It is not well-defined by the 50 states.
+Its power comprises over 380 multi-state regions that represent most of its economic capacity.

-Complex urban systems the United States has developed must be looked at in the same way scientists examine the heavens to discover the earth and measure its atmosphere to predict its weather, the dense urban regions a similar level of knowledge, but this time it is about us.
+The United States has developed complex urban systems that must be looked at in the same way scientists examine the heavens, discover the earth.
+Science continues to move on to measure to study the dynamics of the earth’s atmosphere to predict its weather.
+The dense urban regions of the earth deserve a similar level of knowledge, but this time it is about human dynamics.
 I have questions that need answers:

-How do we acquire specific kinds of spatial knowledge as individuals in communities and use these abilities to make creative spaces?
+How do we acquire specific kinds of spatial knowledge as individuals in communities and use these abilities to make creative, but undamaging spaces?

 The spatial knowledge expressed by the skills of an athlete is a good example.
-If these abilities are specialized in a community of athletes a team is created.
-In this context, high levels of spatial control will occur in a prescribed space such as a “field of play” with a boundary of some kind.
+If these abilities are specialized in a community of athletes, a team is created.
+In this context, high levels of spatial control will occur in a prescribed space such as a “field of play” with a boundary of some kind and rules for interaction

 What happens when urban designers, planners, and architects face the task of rebuilding and restoring a place for a community?